EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: PROPOSED METHOD

-After projecting the data into the learned subspace $\boldsymbol{A}$, a classifier (e.g., nearest neighbor) assign pseudo-labels to the target samples.
+After projecting the data into the learned subspace $\boldsymbol{A}$, a 1-nearest neighbor (1-NN) classifier is employed to assign pseudo-labels to the target samples.
 These pseudo-labels are then used to update $\boldsymbol{M}_c$ and \( \boldsymbol{S} \), refining class-wise distribution alignment.
-This procedure is repeated for a fixed number of iterations (typically 10–20).
+This procedure is iteratively performed for a fixed number of iterations, which is empirically determined.
 At each iteration, \gls{egda} integrates pseudo-label updating with an \gls{em}-like optimization strategy, progressively improving the target label estimates.

 Based on the above analysis, the whole procedure of \gls{egda} is summarized in Algorithm \ref{alg:algorithmofEDGA}.